jpmicrosoft/fabric_queries/scanner_api/README.md

 The script automatically converts paths for `mssparkutils.fs` operations when needed.

 ## Notes
+- **API Rate Limits**: 500 requests/hour (tenant-wide), 16 concurrent scans maximum
+- **Large tenant recommendation**: Use `enable_full_scan_chunked=True` for tenants with 10,000+ workspaces to avoid rate limit errors
+- **Chunked scan behavior**: Automatically processes workspaces in hourly batches, waits between chunks, and saves progress incrementally
+- **Rate limit sharing**: The 500/hour limit is shared across all users in your organization.
+Use `max_batches_per_hour` to leave room for others
+- **Retry logic**: Automatic retry with exponential backoff for 429 (rate limit) errors
-- Limits: ≤100 workspace IDs per `getInfo`; ≤16 concurrent scans; poll 30–60s intervals.
+- Limits: ≤100 workspace IDs per `getInfo`; poll 30–60s intervals.
 - Personal workspaces are **included** when `include_personal=True`.
 - **Scan ID retrieval**: Scan results are available for 24 hours after completion.
 - **JSON directory scan**: Requires JSON files in the format produced by the Scanner API (with `workspace_sidecar` metadata).